jimporter/mettle/doc/matchers.md

 A matcher that returns `true` when the expected value is equal to `value` according to the `==` operator.

+!!! note
     `equal_to` is also the *implicit matcher*.
 Any time a matcher takes another matcher as an argument, you can pass in a value, and it will be implicitly converted to `equal_to(value)`.
-(Note that this doesn't work for the root matcher; you need to explicitly say `equal_to(value)` in that case.
+This doesn't work for the root matcher; you need to explicitly say `equal_to(value)` in that case.

 #### not_equal_to(*value*)